codurance/site/videos/_posts/2016-09-30-complex-refactoring-in-simple-steps-II.md

 Matthew Butt demonstrates how to compose simple automated refactoring steps in ReSharper to refactor code to better designs.

-In this episode, we look at a method that exhibits the Long Parameter List and Data Clump smells.
-We Extract Class from Parameters to create a parameter object, and then, spotting Feature Envy, use Move Instance Method to shift the behaviour to the new class.
-We finish by tidying up the method object to remove generated code that might tempt us to break encapsulation.
+In this episode we spot a conditional with three branches.
+We Decompose this Conditional to clarify the logic, and then Extract Method Objects to encapsulate the behaviour of each branch.
+By the time we've finished, we are well on our way to implementing polymorphism.

 The code used in this video can be found [on GitHub](https://github.com/bnathyuw/Complex-Refactorings-In-Simple-Steps)